Syphon Filter: Logan's Shadow: Plot

 The decoded microfiles show pictures captured by MI6 in Azerbaijan.
 Lian and the Chinese male are hostages, but the Spetsnaz are also looking for them, suggesting they found out about the St Helens through their intelligence resources.
 Compounding the situation are the Russians who are conducting genocidal killings and ethnic cleansing activities throughout the country.
-Believing that Lian might get killed, Gabe teams up with Maggie Powers, who claims to be in the same region to "track smugglers", to find out who captured Lian.
+Worried that Lian might get killed, Gabe teams up with Maggie Powers, who claims to be in the same region to "track smugglers", to find out who captured Lian.
 While searching a hotel room shared by Lian and her accomplice, Gabe encounters a Chinese Secret Service agent, codenamed Trinidad.
 The two fight and kill Spetsnaz forces, but Trinidad abandons Logan to find Maggie on his own.
-Although he rescues her from interrogators, Kudrenko captures them after they destroy a Russian gunship.
+Although he rescues her from interrogators, Kudrenko captures them after they destroy a Russian attack helicopter.

 Inside a derelict gulag somewhere in Republic of Georgia, Trinidad confronts Gabe, the Chinese admitting that she was Lian's instructor in the MSS; but Xing defected when Gabe recruited her into the Agency, tarnishing Trinidad's reputation.
 According to Trinidad, her student used to be married to the man seen in the pictures, Shen Rei.
 The Chinese government wants him back because he is the inventor of the device stolen from the St. Helens, and Trinidad helps free Gabe from custody so he can find them.
 Logan wonders about the significance of the device, such that countries like America, Russia, China and Syria all want it.
 He begins to suspect Maggie is attempting to acquire it as well for England, and does not know whom to trust.

 Gabe and Maggie stage an escape from the Russian prison, whereupon Gabe kills Kudrenko during an aeroplane firefight, but Cordell arrests Maggie and tells Logan he has shut down the agency; because the NIOC believes that Shen and Lian work for Bitar.
 Cordell had used Gabe from the very start to locate them.
 The NIOC now knows where al-Jamil's desert stronghold is, but Logan is forced to accept early retirement.
 Against his belief that Cordell is right, Teresa informs Gabe that Lian is in love with him, and must be Bitar's prisoner if none of the world powers have Shen.
 Gabe realises that Cordell will bomb al-Jamil's base, and it will kill Lian.